 - To create a sense of abandonment and despair in the resident.
 Residents without family contact are less likely to resist if they have no one to speak for them on the outside.

 Weekly Commissary, Food, and Clothing Packages

-First, lets start out with WHAT the GDOC provides to it’s residence.
+First, let’s start out with WHAT the GDOC provides to its residents.

-- Clothing – Uniforms , white under shirts, 3 pair of underwear, 3 pairs of socks, one pair of boots, 1 pair of pajamas, 1 winter coat.
-Additional clothing items may be ordered from the prison approved clothing package that is provided to residence.
-They have the option to order sweat shirts, thermals, shorts, and clothing items.
-The resident fills out an order form, and sends it home where someone on the APPROVED Visitation List can purchase
+- Clothing – Uniforms, white undershirts, 3 pair of underwear, 3 pairs of socks, one pair of boots, 1 pair of pajamas, 1 winter coat.
+Additional clothing items may be ordered from the prison-approved clothing package that is provided to the residents.
+They have the option to order sweatshirts, thermals, shorts, and clothing items.
+The resident fills out an order form and sends it home where someone on the APPROVED Visitation List can purchase

 While the policies make things difficult, they are not impossible to work around.
-Ky’s mother and uncle are the only 2 people on his visitation list.
-He receives money through his FundRazr which is directly linked to an account where funds are sent and packages are ordered in his mother’s name.
+Ky has family on his visitation list.
+He receives money through his FundRazr which is directly linked to an account where funds are sent and packages are ordered by an approved family member.